 There is a lot of confusion in the industry when it comes to the cloud, while different terms like Platform as a Service, Infrastructure as a Service, and Software as a Service are also adding to the confusion.
+Cloud computing provides on-demand access to computing resources— infrastructure, applications, and data storage.
 This is the most commonly used taxonomy for differentiating between types of cloud services.
 The industry has defined three categories of services:

 • IaaS – a set of infrastructure level capabilities such as an operating system, network connectivity, etc. that are delivered as pay for use services and can be used to host applications.